nus-cs2103/website-base/schedule/week5/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Assertions", reuse=false) %}

 Given next are two prerequisite topics that you'll encounter in the tP.
-They are shown here in case you haven't learned them before you would like to refresh your memory.
+They are shown here in case you haven't learned them before or if you would like to refresh your memory.

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->